-A new section of the law allows the settlor of a trust to reserve powers to himself or herself, to retain a beneficial interest in trust property, or to act as the protector or enforcer of the trust without affecting the validity of the trust.
-The powers which may be reserved are extensive, and include the power to revoke, vary or amend the terms of the trust, to apply any income or capital of the trust property, to act as a director or officer of any corporation wholly or partly owned by the trust, to give binding directions to the trustee in connection with the trust property and to appoint or remove any trustee, enforcer, protector or beneficiary.
+A new section of the law allows the settlor of a trust to:

+- reserve powers to himself or herself; - retain a beneficial interest in trust property; or - act as the protector or enforcer of the trust without affecting its validity.

+The powers which may be reserved are extensive, and include the power to:

+- revoke, vary or amend the terms of the trust; - apply any income or capital of the trust property; - act as a director or officer of any corporation wholly or partly owned by the trust; - give binding directions to the trustee in connection with the trust property; and - appoint or remove any trustee, enforcer, protector or beneficiary.

 The settlor may impose a general stipulation that the trustees' powers are exercisable only with the consent of the settlor or any other person specified in the terms of the trust.
 The settlor may also reserve the power to change the governing law of the trust.